-With holiday season approaching, many of us start to dread the gift buying process which usually tends to get more expensive than we want.
+With the holiday season approaching, many of us start to dread the gift buying process which usually tends to get more expensive than we want.
 But even though we love to gift the most exquisite gifts for our loved ones, sometimes it is better to offer a creative gift, especially if you want to save money.

 Handmade gifts look more authentic and thoughtful.
-Usually, people cherish more the thought behind a gift, instead of its value… Especially if it’ something they can eat! 😊
+Usually, people cherish more the thought behind a gift, instead of its value… Especially if it’s something they can eat! 😊

-While they may not be very interested in handmade holiday cards, most of the people will love handmade cookies, gingerbreads, chocolate candies and similar treats.
+While they may not be very interested in handmade holiday cards, most people will love handmade cookies, gingerbreads, chocolate candies, and similar treats.

 Food is not your thing?
-Other gifts that most people love are handmade soap, bath salt mixes and bath bombs (yes, you can easily DIY these at home!).
+Other gifts that most people love are handmade soap and bath salt mixes (yes, you can easily DIY these at home!).

 8. Always Focus On The Quality

 This may sound weird, but sometimes paying more results in bigger savings than buying something cheap.
 Food, clothes, electronics, and many more can be found in a budget-friendly area… But to save money in the long-term, it is best to opt for quality products in smaller amounts, rather than going for a shopping spree of cheap ones.

-Cheaper price often means the product you’re buying soon will have to be replaced.
-Alternatively, investing in things that are more sturdy and functional will allow you to go longer without having to purchase it again.
+A cheaper price often means the product you’re buying soon will have to be replaced.
+Alternatively, investing in things that are more sturdy and functional will allow you to go longer without having to purchase them again.